|Wild Bill Hickok|

 June 1, 1864 – During the Civil War, a raid was conducted on New Market and a skirmish was fought near Arnoldsville, Missouri.

 June 1, 1864 – During the Civil War, Don Carlos Buell resigned his commission.

 June 1, 1868 - The fifteenth president of the United States, James Buchanan, died at the age of 77 in Lancaster, Pa.

-June 1, 1871 – Eighteen-year-old hired trail boss John Wesley Hardin, one of the deadliest men in the history of the Old West, who lived in Pollard, Ala. for about 18 months, arrived with his cattle herd in Abilene, Kansas, where he briefly became friends with Town Marshal Wild Bill Hickok.
-During his stay in Abilene, Hardin rented a room at the American House Hotel and shot a stranger in the next room to death for snoring too loudly.
+June 1, 1871 – Eighteen-year-old hired trail boss John Wesley Hardin, who later lived in the Escambia County, Ala. town of Pollard for about 18 months, arrived with his cattle herd in Abilene, Kansas, where he briefly became friends with Town Marshal Wild Bill Hickok.
+During his stay in Abilene, Hardin, one of the deadliest men in the history of the Old West, rented a room at the American House Hotel and shot a stranger in the next room to death for snoring too loudly.